Using LiDAR layers for landscape research

 Acknowledgements

-We are very grateful to Richard Pearson for testing, downloading and processing the Scottish LiDAR data to generate these results.
+We are very grateful to Richard Pearson for testing, downloading and processing the Scottish and Welsh LiDAR data to generate these results.
 We would also like to thank Dr Ed Peveler for much advice and for the original idea of doing this work, and Jeremy Booth for solving the problem of how to download the LiDAR data in bulk.
 We would also like to thank Tori Bedingfield and colleagues in the Miner 2 Major Veiled Landscape project for sharing their LiDAR data of Sherwood Forest with us.

 This page has been put together with helpful advice and contributions from Paul Bishop, Richard Pearson and Ian Roy.